wp-plugins/electric-studio-download-counter/readme.txt

 == Changelog ==

+= 0.7 =

+* 2 Bug Fixes
+* Search for Dates

 = 0.5 =
-* 1st release.
+* Beta version release.

 == Upgrade Notice ==

+= 1.0 =
+Bug fixes and new functionality

 = 0.5 =
-This is the 1st version.
+This is the beta version.